We combine our love for Guinean dance, drum and culture with our desire to give back to communities in need -

 “We are directly connected with these communities through our love of Guinea drum and dance.”

 I was encouraged to start Guinea Exchange in 2013, after my second visit to Guinea, West Africa where I studied dancing and drumming of the tribal cultures there.
 Those experiences inspired me to make a commitment to give back to this culture that brings so much joy through their artistic expression.
 I travel to Guinea often to oversee projects and reconnect with the Guinean culture.
 My trips have given me opportunity to become familiar with the people, culture and needs of this region.
-My 20 years experience as a bookkeeper and years as Treasurer of a non-profit Montessori school ensures Guinea Exchange's fiduciary transparency.
+My 20 years experience in finance as a bookkeeper, business woman and Treasurer of a non-profit Montessori school ensures Guinea Exchange's fiduciary transparency.
 Back in the US, I work to expand the love for Guinean culture in Montana through sharing West African dancing and drumming in elementary schools, dance/drum classes, performances and fundraisers.
 I am wholeheartedly dedicated to the people of Guinea and the way of life they represent.

 Kelly Ann Brown

 Mamady is our fearless leader.
 He handles all of the details and implementation of our programs.
 Mamady has a deep understanding of the culture and people of Guinea.
 His caring for his people is the driving force for Guinea Exchange.